0pointr/deliverooo-everest/Readme.md

 # Deliverooo

-Deliverooo is a console app for estimating package delivery cost and time.
+Deliverooo is a console app for for estimating package delivery cost and time.

 ## Running